 Beyond allowing the strength of your skin to build up gradually, paying attention to its condition, and adjusting your approach to a given workout using the best type of grips for you will help prevent rips immensely.
 Some people call grips straps or gloves, but the correct name is grips.
 The truly most effective hand protection for the sport of CrossFit or functional fitness is grips designed specifically for these activities based on traditional gymnastics grips.
 It is important to note that grips are not a guarantee that you will not rip while wearing them, but they will reduce the possibility of ripping to a very significant degree.

 At Victory Grips we have learned that one particular material and style of grips is not the best for every person and every scenario.
-We have four different materials and four different styles of grips to make sure we have the best options available to help you perform at your best and keep you protected.
-To understand which grips best suit you please visit our Grip Matrix.
+We have different materials and styles to make sure we have the best options available to help you perform at your best and keep you protected.
+To understand which grips best suit you check out our grip finder quiz.
 If you have more questions after reading the information please reach out to us.
 We are here to help.